team-alembic/ash_authentication/documentation/topics/custom-strategy.md

   4. The `AshAuthentication.Strategy` protocol, which provides the glue needed for everything to wire up and wrappers around the actions needed to run on the resource.
-  5. Runtime configuration of `AshAuthentication` to help it find the extra strategies.

 We're going to define an extremely dumb strategy which lets anyone with a name that starts with "Marty" sign in with just their name.
 Of course you would